An action is a method within a controller that processes an incoming request and returns a response of a specific type.

 In this case, ASP.NET automatically converts the value into an HTTP response (always returns 200).

-Avoid direct return types, as we lose the flexibility to represent errors or other HTTP states.
+Avoid direct return types, as we lose the flexibility to represent errors or other HTTP statuses.

-In MVC (Model-View-Controller) applications, it is used in web applications.
+In MVC (Model-View-Controller) applications, which are used in web applications.

 public View Details(int id)